grafana/agent/docs/configuration-reference.md

 # cannot be used.
 [enabled: boolean | default = false]

-# How often should the agent manually reshard.
+# How often should the agent manually refresh the configuration.
 Useful for if KV change
 # events are not sent by an agent.
 [reshard_interval: <duration> | default = "1m"]

-# The timeout for a reshard.
-Applies to a cluster-wide reshard (done when
+# The timeout for configuration refreshes.
+This can occur on cluster events or
-# joining or leaving the cluster) and local reshards (done every
-# reshard_interval).
+# on the reshard interval.
 A timeout of 0 indicates no timeout.
 [reshard_timeout: <duration> | default = "30s"]

+# The timeout for a cluster reshard events.
+A timeout of 0 indicates no timeout.
+[cluster_reshard_event_timeout: <duration> | default = "30s"]

 # Configuration for the KV store to store configurations.
 kvstore: <kvstore_config>